ansumanm8/Task_assigner/README.md

 - sprint planning
 - user_story - build 2 GET APIs with all the best practices
 - planned delivery by eod - 3rd march #failed no development done
-- no development done either
+- no development done either * today too